aptos-foundation/AIPs/aips/openid-txn-authenticator.md

 - The validators will frequently scan for JWK changes at every supported provider’s **OpenID configuration URL**
 - When a change is detected by a validator, that validator will propose the change via a one-shot consensus mechanism
 - Once the validators agree, the new JWKs will be reflected in a public Move module in `aptos_framework::jwks`.

-### Training wheels

-In our initial deployment, we plan on having the prover service include an additional **training wheels signature** over the ZKP, after having verified the relation holds, before computing the proofs.
-This allows us to eliminate a single-point of failure (i.e., the ZK relation implementation) without giving extra power to the prover service to compromise accounts.

-Specifically, with training wheels on, a break in our ZK relation implementation (currently, done in Circom[^circom], which is error prone) will not result in a catastrophic loss of funds for our users.
-At the same time, it remains that a compromised proving service on its own cannot steal funds: it must still compute (or forge) a valid ZKP for the victim account like everyone else.

-An important **liveness consideration** of this is that if the proving service is down, users will not be able to access their accounts.
-Nonetheless, if outages do happen we expect them to be brief and a price worth paying for securing our initial deployment.

 ## References